 Cloud SQL IAM users for IAM database authentication

 IAM is integrated with Cloud SQL in a feature called IAM database authentication.
 When you create instances using this feature, IAM users can log in to the instance using their IAM username and password.
 The advantage to using IAM database authentication is that you can use a user's existing IAM credentials when granting them access to a database.
 When the user leaves the organization, their IAM account is suspended, automatically removing their access.
-To learn more about IAM database authentication, see the Overview of IAM database authentication.
+To learn more about IAM database authentication, see Cloud SQL IAM database authentication.

 Other PostgreSQL users